ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 **Multiple pools**

-In your Play application, you can use ReactiveMongo with multiple connection pools (possibly with different replica set and/or options), using the `@NamedDatabase` annotation.
+In your Play application, you can use ReactiveMongo with multiple connection pools (possibly with different replica sets and/or different options), using the `@NamedDatabase` annotation.

-Consider the following configuration, with several connection URI.
+Consider the following configuration, with several connection URIs.

 {% highlight text %}
 # The default URI